This guide is continuously updated for relevancy, accuracy, and the most recent info.

 Range-topping 3RS eAWD grade adds 51 miles of range per hour of charging

-For 2024, Chevy’s compact Equinox SUV takes an all-electric route, becoming one of the most affordable choices in its segment.
+Chevrolet’s compact Equinox SUV has taken an all-electric route, becoming one of the most affordable choices in its segment.
 It’s part of Chevy’s strong push into the electric car market, following the Silverado EV pickup and Blazer EV SUV.
 Equipped with 11.5 kW Level 2 (AC) standard charging, it delivers up to 34 miles of range per hour of charging, with an optional 19.2 kW Level 2 (AC) charging on the Equinox 3RS eAWD, adding up to 51 miles of range per hour.
 Moreover, an 8-year/100,000-mile limited warranty ensures peace of mind for Equinox EV buyers.
 Despite its compact size, the 2024 Equinox EV offers ample interior space, including up to 57 cubic feet of max cargo room with the rear seats folded, along with convenient cabin storage.

 Chevrolet Blazer (Mid-Size SUV)